 While several medical conditions are more common in patients with BPD than the overall population, exact figures on prevalence are difficult to find.
-Higher lifetime rates of diabetes, cardiovascular disease, sexually transmitted infection, and functional somatic symptoms appear in persons with BPD [42].
+One study suggests that individuals with BPD had a higher risk of almost all somatic comorbidities (e.g., diabetes, obesity, cardiovascular disease) and a worse prognosis than individuals with other personality disorders [39].